Total Shoulder Replacement

 As with any operation, there are risks and potential complications associated with shoulder resurfacing surgery.
 Any concerns should be reported to a healthcare provider immediately.

 For the treatment of shoulder pain and disability, Dr. Pritchett will determine if a shoulder resurfacing is required.
-To schedule an appointment, contact his Seattle, WA office at (206) 323-1900.
+To schedule an appointment at his office, call (206) 323-1900.